Title IX - Sexual Assault and Victim Advocacy

 Melissa.Boston@mville.edu

-The above on-campus resource centers are staffed by medical and psychological professionals who are bound by state confidentiality laws and will not share a report with other members of the College except in extreme cases of immediate threat or danger, or abuse of a minor.
+The above on-campus resource centers are staffed by medical and psychological professionals who are bound by state confidentiality laws and will not share a report with other members of the university except in extreme cases of immediate threat or danger, or abuse of a minor.
 These employees are required to submit timely anonymous, aggregated statistical information for Clery Act purposes.

 seeks to foster a community in which work and learning may proceed in a humane and